I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_i2c_interface.md

 ## Members

 `Context`

 A pointer to a private context block.

 `DxgkDdiI2CReceiveDataFromDisplay`

 A pointer to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_i2c_receive_data_from_display.md">DxgkDdiI2CReceiveDataFromDisplay</a> function.

 `DxgkDdiI2CTransmitDataToDisplay`

 A pointer to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_i2c_transmit_data_to_display.md">DxgkDdiI2CTransmitDataToDisplay</a> function.

 `InterfaceDereference`

 A pointer to an interface dereference function that is implemented by the display miniport driver.

 `InterfaceReference`

 A pointer to an interface reference function that is implemented by the display miniport driver.

 `Size`

 The size, in bytes, of this structure.

 `Version`

 The version number of the I2C interface.
 Version number constants are defined in <i>Dispmprt.h</i> (for example, DXGK_I2C_INTERFACE_VERSION_1).

 ## Remarks
-        A kernel-mode component that needs to use the I2C interface calls the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_query_interface.md">DxgkDdiQueryInterface</a> function.</p>
+A kernel-mode component that needs to use the I2C interface calls the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_query_interface.md">DxgkDdiQueryInterface</a> function.

 ## Requirements
 | &nbsp; | &nbsp; |